 I averaged about 3 papers a week in my 4 classes while at UCT.
+For non-English majors, it seemed like each class required 1-2 papers for the semester.
 I selected the academic level to be about the same not because it actually required the level of intelligence as UW-Madison, but because I had to do so much research myself.
 The actual amount of information I learned during lecture was minimal, but was during all the projects and papers I was assigned.